By Leah Voigt, Interim CEO

 Even with all of these exciting initiatives, we still must depend on the support of our community members.
 Next season, to bring ballets such as Annabelle Lopez Ochoa’s Broken Wings (about painter Frida Kahlo), Jerome Robbins’ iconic Fancy Free, and Ben Stevenson’s Alice in Wonderland, we must raise at least 50% of our budget through philanthropy.
 Thank you to everyone who contributes to our success, we literally would not be here without your support.

 I hope you have been inspired by our 25/26 season and you will consider making a donation today, to help us grow and accomplish our ambitious goals for the future.
 Please know that every dollar matters, and no donor support is ever “too small.”
-Your support truly makes a difference, as we literally would not be here without you.
+Your support truly makes a difference.

 James Sofranko